- Filter not properly seated, vibrating against the housing

 Common Causes

-• Oscillation motor developing wear creating clicking noise
+- Oscillation motor developing wear

-• Loose outer shroud or loop amplifier not snapped in fully
+- Loose outer shroud or loop amplifier not fully snapped in

 Most fixes happen in the first 3 steps.